ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

-The VAE has less in common with classical (such as sparse or denoising) autoencoders, which both require the use of the computationally expensive Markov Chain Monte Carlo.
+The VAE has less in common with classical (sparse or denoising) autoencoders, which both require the use of the computationally expensive Markov Chain Monte Carlo.

 ### What makes the VAE a good choice for the World Models agent?